Hyperthyroidism

-Treatment depends partly on the cause and severity of disease.
+Treatment depends partly on the cause and severity of the disease.
 There are three main treatment options: radioiodine therapy, medications, and thyroid surgery.
-Radioiodine therapy involves taking iodine-131 by mouth which is then concentrated in and destroys the thyroid over weeks to months.
+Radioiodine therapy involves taking iodine-131 by mouth, which is then concentrated in and destroys the thyroid over weeks to months.
 The resulting hypothyroidism is treated with synthetic thyroid hormone.
 Medications such as beta blockers may control the symptoms, and anti-thyroid medications such as methimazole may temporarily help people while other treatments are having an effect.
 Surgery to remove the thyroid is another option.
 This may be used in those with very large thyroids or when cancer is a concern.
-In the United States hyperthyroidism affects about 1.2% of the population.
+In the United States, hyperthyroidism affects about 1.2% of the population.
+Worldwide, hyperthyroidism affects 2.5% of adults.
 It occurs between two and ten times more often in women.
 Onset is commonly between 20 and 50 years of age.
-Overall the disease is more common in those over the age of 60 years.
+Overall, the disease is more common in those over the age of 60 years.